-The Jennings, opening in the summer of 2019, has 42 affordable housing units, including, 1, 2 and 3-bedrooom apartments, in the Bronx.
+The Jennings, opening in the fall of 2019, has 42 affordable housing units, including, 1, 2 and 3-bedrooom apartments, in the Bronx.
 Half the units are reserved for families coming directly from the domestic violence shelters.
 The building includes a secure outsdoor play area, laundry room, common room, lounge and offices for our Family Support Program staff.

 The Morris is a 39-unit affordable residence in the Bronx with studio,1, 2 and 3-bedroom apartments for low-income individuals and families, with half of the units reserved for homeless families coming directly from the domestic violence shelters.
 The Morris includes a secure backyard, laundry room, common room, and offices for our Family Support Program staff.

 Bainbridge Manor has 23 units that are affordable to low-income households, with half of the units reserved for homeless families coming directly from the domestic violence shelter system.
 The building features studio and 2-bedroom units, a secure backyard with a children’s play area, laundry room, common room, computer room, children’s indoor playroom, and program staff offices.

 Bainbridge Manor meets the requirements of NYSERDA’s Multifamily Performance Program and Enterprise’s Green Communities Program.